What's the best laptop 2013? We've got all of today's latest laptops compared and rated.

 Those after a fast boot up time and a lightweight machine to carry might drool over an Intel Ultrabook, which is essentially a marketing name for a thin and light laptop with an Intel Core processor.

 Serious gamers will want a machine tailored to their graphical and processing needs, while those after flexibility might fancy a convertible laptop-tablet hybrid.

-Here we look at some of the best laptops that really excelled in our extensive testing processes this year.
-We've arranged them into categories to help you find the one best suited your needs.
+Here we look at some of the best laptops for 2013 - those that really excel themselves in our extensive testing processes this year.
+We've arranged them into categories to help you find the best one to suit your needs.